 Secondly, we need expressions for the different forces acting on the golf ball to solve for the acceleration mentioned above.
 In this analysis we will stick to three forces.
 The drag force (air resistance), lift force (generated from spin and generally referred to as the Magnus effect ) and the force of gravity.
 The force from gravity, Fg, is simply Fg=mg, where g is the gravitational acceleration.
 The drag force, FD, can be expressed as FD=½CDρAV2 and acts in the opposite direction of the velocity.
 Where V is the speed of the ball relative the air, A is the cross-sectional area exposed to the wind face-on, ρ is the density of air, and CD is the drag coefficient.
 Similarly, the lift force, FL, can be expressed as FL=½CLρAV2 but it acts perpendicular to the velocity.
 CL is here the lift coefficient and A is instead the cross-sectional area viewed from the top (because of symmetry of a golf ball both areas are equal to the area of a circle A=r2π with radius, r).
 Figure 4 show the force diagram for the forces discussed above.

-As both the drag and lift coefficients for different bodies are usually used in respect to the Reynolds number, Re, I’ll briefly mention it.
+As both the drag and lift coefficients for different bodies varies with the Reynolds number, Re, I’ll briefly mention it.
 Reynolds number is the quotient of dynamic forces and viscous forces, Re=ρLV/μ.
 Here L, is a characteristic length (for a sphere its the diameter), and μ is the dynamic viscosity of air.
 Since we are only discussing golf balls I’ll use standard air assumptions and discuss the lift and drag coefficients in respect to ball relative air speed in mph.

 Closer look at CD and CL